 Fasting can also lead to a condition known as Hypoglycemia or prolonged low sugar levels.
 If you take insulin, your sugar levels can drop to a dangerously low level.
 The long-term effects of hypoglycemia include drowsiness and even coma.

-When you break your fast, you have to make sure that you do not overeat.
-Otherwise, it will lead to a condition called Hyperglycemia or prolonged high sugar levels.
-You shouldn’t indulge in a high amount of carbohydrates while breaking your fast.
+When you break your fast, you must avoid overeating.
+Otherwise, you will develop Hyperglycemia or prolonged high sugar levels.
+You should also avoid indulgent in a large amount of carbohydrates while breaking your fast.

 Read More- How To Celebrate A Diabetes-Friendly Dussehra